rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - use the ai to generate a course
+            - tell it to generate reasonable courses that are like 2-3 times a week or every day or something.
+            - below the section name, it could tell what resources it used to create the course in smaller / gray text
         - Skill Trees & Talent Builds
             Visualize your mastery like a character in an RPG—choose to specialize (“speed-reader” vs. “deep-diver”) and unlock branching benefits (fast flash-review vs. deeper case studies).
         - Hypothesis Playground